AngelicaNartova/CardFlipAnimation/README.md

+# Animation card

-In this project I learned how to dynamically use a CSS class with JavaScript.
+In this project I learned how to dynamically use CSS classes with JavaScript.

 ![2](https://user-images.githubusercontent.com/78755964/192167508-ce1b65a7-9a60-4163-b8ae-25d6a6a8e3a6.PNG)